A DAY TRIP TO GELMERSEE IN SWITZERLAND

 Gelmersee is in state of the Bernese Oberland and in the region of Jungfrau (Interlaken).

-It is in the Grimselwelt area (which is also home to the fantastic Trift Bridge or the Grimselhospiz) and accessible via car or public transportation.
+It is in the Grimselwelt area (which is also home to the fantastic Trift Bridge or the Grimselhospiz) in the Bernese Oberland and is accessible via car or public transportation.

 The funicular got famous because it was Europe’s steepest funicular railway for the longest time with a gradient of 106%!